-Healthy Behaviors - defined as active living and healthy eating, and impact on obesity
+Healthy Behaviors - active living and healthy eating, and impact on obesity

-A healthy lifestyle, comprised of regular physical activity and a balanced diet, has been shown to increase physical, mental and emotional well-being.
-Note that 24% of respondents indicated that they do not exercise at all, while the majority (67%) of residents exercise 1-5 times per week.
+A healthy lifestyle, comprised of regular physical activity and balanced diet, has been shown to increase physical, mental and emotional well-being.
+Note that 24% of respondents indicated that they do not exercise at all, while the majority (67%) of resident's exercise one to five times per week.
 The most common reasons for not exercising are not having enough energy (35%), no time (20%) and dislike of exercise (18%).